awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 #### Pick a Language

 Don't pick a language you think they would want you to write, pick one you are good at and know how to use both syntactically and idiomatically.
 Unfortunately there are companies that want you to code in a specific languages.
-Personally I think that is a poor choice on the company since they should be looking for talent but sometimes that's just the way it goes.
+Personally I think that is a poor choice for the company since they should be looking for talent but sometimes that's just the way it goes.
 For me, I would pick Python because it is the easiest to write IMO.

 For the language you use, make sure you know: